 Course Description

 This series invites Principal Investigators, Senior Scientists, and Senior Clinicians to share cutting-edge research and developments in their fields.
 Each session includes a 20-30 minute presentation followed by a Q&A or journal club discussion, fostering deeper insights and scholarly exchange.
-Pizza is provided on a first come first served basis.
+Lunch is provided on a first come first served basis.

 This event is for members of the NIH community only.
 You must register with your nih.gov email to confirm your registration.

-March 27, 2025 from 11:45 – 1:00 pm ET (must arrive by 12PM)
+May 21, 2026 from 11:45 – 1:00 pm ET (must arrive by 12PM)

 Location: FAES Learning Labs Classrooms

-April 15, 2025 from 11:45 – 1:00 pm ET (must arrive by 12PM)
+June 9, 2026 from 11:45 – 1:00 pm ET (must arrive by 12PM)

 Location: FAES Learning Labs Classrooms